Pooley Wines

 History and Family Legacy

-Pooley Wines was established in 1985 when Denis and Margaret Pooley purchased 16 hectares in the Coal River Valley as a retirement project.
+Pooley Wines was established in 1985 when Denis and Margaret Pooley purchased 16 hectares in the Coal River Valley as a retirement project, drawn by the prospect of working a cool-climate site in southern Tasmania.
 The first vintage was released in 1989, launching what has become one of Tasmania's most celebrated wine estates.
-Three generations of the Pooley family have shaped the winery, and a fourth generation is now involved.
-Margaret Pooley became Australia's oldest female vigneron before retiring in 2010.
-Anna Pooley, recognized as one of Wine Business Magazine's Top 50 Most Influential Wine People in 2009 and Australian Young Winemaker of the Year in 2010, returned to the estate as winemaker in 2013.
-A second vineyard, Butcher's Hill, was established in 2003, expanding the estate to its current 18 hectares.
+Three generations of the Pooley family have shaped the winery through its first four decades, with the second generation taking over operational responsibility in the 2000s and a fourth generation now involved.
+Margaret Pooley became Australia's oldest female vigneron before retiring in 2010, having seen the estate grow from a small retirement project into one of the country's most acclaimed cool-climate producers.
+Anna Pooley, recognised as one of Wine Business Magazine's Top 50 Most Influential Wine People in 2009 and Australian Young Winemaker of the Year in 2010, returned to the estate as winemaker in 2013 after gaining experience at premium estates in Australia and Europe.
+A second vineyard, Butcher's Hill, was established in 2003, expanding the estate to its current 18 hectares and adding a more elevated, structured site to complement the original Cooinda Vale plantings.

-- Anna Pooley returned as winemaker in 2013
+- Anna Pooley returned as winemaker in 2013; Australian Young Winemaker of the Year 2010

 Vineyards and Terroir

-The Pooley estate comprises two distinct vineyard sites totaling 18 hectares.
-Cooinda Vale, the original 12-hectare site, sits at 130 metres above sea level.
-Butcher's Hill, established in 2003, accounts for the remaining 6 hectares.
-Both vineyards are situated in the Coal River Valley, where soils consist of brown-black dermosol over decaying sandstone with friable clay subsoil, high in acidity and associated with alluvial plains and river terraces.
-The cool maritime climate provides long growing seasons extending into May, high sunshine hours, and predominantly winter rainfall.
-The vineyards are protected from prevailing winds but can experience occasional frost and snow.
+The Pooley estate comprises two distinct vineyard sites totaling 18 hectares within the Coal River Valley sub-region.
+Cooinda Vale, the original 12-hectare site planted by Denis and Margaret Pooley, sits at 130 metres above sea level on north-facing slopes.
+Butcher's Hill, established in 2003, accounts for the remaining 6 hectares on a more elevated site with greater diurnal range.
+Both vineyards are situated in the Coal River Valley, where soils consist of brown-black dermosol over decaying sandstone with friable clay subsoil, high in natural acidity and associated with the alluvial plains and river terraces of the Coal River.
+The cool maritime climate, moderated by the broader Tasmanian rain-shadow effect, provides long growing seasons extending into May, high sunshine hours, and predominantly winter rainfall of approximately 450 to 550 millimetres annually.
+The vineyards are protected from prevailing winds but can experience occasional frost and snow in the dormant season.
+Pooley is Tasmania's first and only fully accredited environmentally certified sustainable vineyard, a classification that underpins the family's approach to viticulture and winemaking.

-- Brown-black dermosol soils over decaying sandstone with friable clay subsoil
+- Brown-black dermosol soils over decaying sandstone with friable clay subsoil; high natural acidity

-- Cool maritime climate with long growing season extending into May
+- Cool maritime climate with long growing season extending into May; rainfall 450 to 550 millimetres annually

 Varieties and Wine Style

 Pooley Wines focuses on varieties well-suited to the cool Coal River Valley climate.
-The estate grows Pinot Noir, Riesling, Chardonnay, Pinot Grigio, Syrah, and Gewürztraminer.
-The house style prioritizes purity, detail, and elegance, producing refined cool-climate expressions that reflect the site's distinctive terroir.
+The estate grows Pinot Noir, Riesling, Chardonnay, Pinot Grigio, Syrah, and Gewurztraminer.
+The house style prioritises purity, detail, and elegance, producing refined cool-climate expressions that reflect the site's distinctive terroir.
+Pooley Riesling is among the estate's most distinguished wines, dry, taut, and citrus-driven with crushed stone mineral character that compares to top Mosel and Clare Valley examples.
+Pinot Noir from Cooinda Vale shows red cherry, forest floor, and fine ferrous tannins; the single-vineyard Butcher's Hill Pinot Noir adds greater structural concentration.
+Chardonnay leans toward restraint and mineral tension with lean barrel-fermented expressions.
 Winemaking is led by Anna Pooley alongside co-winemaker Justin Bubb, with viticulture overseen by Matthew Pooley.

-- Pinot Noir and Riesling are among the estate's signature varieties
+- Pinot Noir and Riesling are the estate's signature varieties; both rank among Australia's finest cool-climate expressions

-- Cool-climate style emphasizes purity, detail, and elegance
+- Cool-climate style emphasises purity, detail, and elegance

 - Winemaking team: Anna Pooley and Justin Bubb; viticulture by Matthew Pooley

-- Gewürztraminer and Syrah reflect the estate's experimental range
+- Gewurztraminer and Syrah reflect the estate's experimental range alongside the core Pinot, Chardonnay, and Riesling portfolio

 Have a bottle from this producer?